A big van with a big warranty

 These family ties are no bad thing if you’re after a good value van with high payload ratings, as this trio are among the benchmark-setters for heavy lifting at the 3.5-tonne limit for a standard driving licence and the 2.3-litre engines are consistently strong performers.

-All three vans have been thoroughly updated in 2019 (below), with highlight upgrades including revised engines, a completely new dashboard and improved safety tech.
+All three vans were thoroughly updated in 2019, with highlight upgrades including revised engines, a completely new dashboard and improved safety tech.

 This isn’t enough to make the NV400 a rival to the more premium Mercedes-Benz Sprinter and Volkswagen Crafter, but you’ll find that spec-for-spec, the Nissan carries more – which for many operators is probably more important.